Birdwatching and Photography of Australian Birds.

-Click on links below or above Menu to connect with my weekly blog posts and website information.
+Click on links below or from the above Menu to connect with my weekly blog posts and website information.

 If this is your first visit to my website and you are wondering: Whats so Good about Birdwatching? check out my Benefits of Birding page.

-If you are new to Birding and seriously thinking of embracing it as an enjoyable recreational pursuit, visit my Birding for Beginners page where you will get lots of helpful information.
+If you are new to Birding and seriously thinking of embracing it as an enjoyable recreational pursuit or hobby, visit my Birding for Beginners page where you will get lots of helpful information.

-Soon to be Released: “What Birds Teach Us” 2nd Edition: Improved & Enlarged.
-Check it out: NewBooks2020 page.
+“What Birds Teach Us” 2nd Edition: Improved and Enlarged

 The Enjoyable Daily Experience of the Humble Birdbath